h5bp/server-configs-nginx/README.md

   * **`templates` folder**

-    Files in this folder contain a `server{}` template for secure and non-secure hosts.
+    Files in this folder contain a `server` template for secure and non-secure hosts.
     They are intended to be copied in the `conf.d` folder with all `example.com` occurrences changed to the target host.